-A bidder or proposer that has submitted a response to a Formal Solicitation and is adversely affected by the decision of award may file a formal written protest within seventy-two (72) consecutive hours (excluding Saturdays, Sundays and legal holidays) from the time of initial posting of the intended award.
-Protestors shall file their written protests with the City between the hours of 8:00 a.m. and 5:00 p.m.
-Written protests shall contain, at a minimum:
+A bidder or proposer that has submitted a response to a Formal Solicitation and is adversely affected by the decision of award may file a formal written protest within three business days from the time of initial posting of the intended award.
+Notice of Intent to Award shall be posted in BidSync.